Top 3 Questions to Ask When Choosing a Polar Cruise Company

 There are also operators that publish high prices, suggesting an experience of a higher value, but then routinely release outrageous discounts to make you feel like you are getting a bargain.
 Be careful and be skeptical.
 Evaluate all offers based on what you are receiving for the amount you pay, not the size of the discount.
 Like with most things in life, you usually get what you pay for.

 What about the size of the ship, does that matter?

 Yes, it does.
 In fact, selecting a ship size allows you to narrow down your search.
 Ship size really refers to the number of passengers on board the ship.
 For the purposes of Antarctic travel, ships that carry 100 people or less are considered small ship.
 Medium-sized ships range between 101 and 199 passengers.
 And large ships carry 200 passengers or more, even thousands.

-The Antarctic Treaty allows only 100 travellers on land in one location at any one time.
-So when there are more than 100 people travelling together on a ship, they have to be organized in groups that take turns getting off the ship to spend time ashore in Antarctica.
+The Antarctic Treaty allows only 100 travelers on land in one location at any one time.
+So when there are more than 100 people traveling together on a ship, they have to be organized in groups that take turns getting off the ship to spend time ashore in Antarctica.
 This process takes time and places certain limits around the operation: either fewer places are visited, or less time is spent at each location.

 Larger ships, especially older larger ships, tend to offer the lowest price.
 However, the experience is qualitatively different compared to that offered by smaller ships.
-At Antarctica21 we only use small ships that carry a maximum of 71 travellers on board our Antarctic fly and cruise expeditions.
+At Antarctica21 we only use small ships that carry a maximum of 71 travelers on board our Antarctic fly and cruise expeditions.
 Our focus is on offering the best Antarctic expedition experience possible.